-- 1. the accuser and the accused student each have the opportunity to attend a hearing before a properly trained hearing board that protects the safety of victims and promotes accountability; - 2. the accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present; - 3. the institution will allow for timely access to the accuser, the accused, and appropriate officials to any information that will be used after the fact-finding investigation but during formal and informal disciplinary meetings and hearings; - 4. the institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 5. the institution provides the accuser and accused the same opportunities to have others present during an institutional disciplinary proceeding.
-The accuser and the accused student each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process, and to be accompanied by that advisor at any meeting or proceeding.
-An advisor may consult and advise his or her advisee, but not speak for the advisee, at any meeting or hearing; - 6. a student conduct decision is based on the preponderance-of-evidence standard; i.e., the "more likely than not to have occurred" standard.
-In other words, the conduct process asks: "Is it more likely than not that the accused student violated the University's Student Conduct Code?"; - 7. the accuser and the accused will be notified simultaneously in writing of the results of any disciplinary proceeding, as well as any changes to those results or disciplinary actions prior to the time that such results become final; and - 8. the accuser and the accused each have the right to appeal the outcome of the hearing by filing a written request to the Dean of Students or a designee, and will be notified simultaneously in writing of any change to the result prior to the time that it becomes final and of the final result after the appeal is resolved.
+- 1. the complainant and respondent each have the opportunity to attend a hearing before a properly trained hearing board; - 2. the complainant and respondent will have timely notice for meetings at which the complainant and respondent, or both, may be present;

+- 3. the institution will allow for timely access to the complainant, the respondent, and appropriate officials to any information that will be used after the fact-finding investigation but during formal and informal disciplinary meetings and hearings; - 4. the institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant and/or respondent; - 5. the institution provides the complainant and respondent the same opportunities to have others present during an institutional disciplinary proceeding.
+The complainant and respondent each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process, and to be accompanied by that advisor at any meeting or proceeding.
+An advisor may consult and advise his or her advisee, but not speak for the advisee, at any meeting or hearing, unless they are asked to ask questions for their advisee during a live hearing; - 6. a student conduct decision is based on the preponderance-of-evidence standard; i.e., the "more likely than not to have occurred" standard.
+In other words, the conduct process asks: "Is it more likely than not that the respondent violated the University's Student Conduct of Code?"; - 7. the complainant and respondent will be notified simultaneously in writing of the results of any disciplinary proceeding, as well as any changes to those results or disciplinary actions prior to the time that such results become final; and - 8. the complainant and respondent each have the right to appeal the outcome of the hearing by filing a written request to the Dean of Students (or designee), and will be notified simultaneously in writing of any change to the result prior to the time that it becomes final and of the final result after the appeal is resolved.

-A person alleging sexual assault, domestic violence, dating violence, or stalking may also utilize the complaint and investigatory procedures set forth in the University's policy against Sexual Harassment (Student Code of Conduct) in order to remedy any hostile environment.
-All conduct proceedings against students, however, will be resolved through the Student Code of Conduct.
+A person alleging sexual assault, domestic violence, dating violence, or stalking may also utilize the complaint and investigatory procedures set forth in the University's Sexual Misconduct policy in order to remedy any hostile environment.
+All conduct proceedings against students, however, will be resolved through the Student Code of Conduct and/or Sexual Misconduct policy.

-When a complainant does not consent to the disclosure of his or her name or other identifiable information to the alleged perpetrator, the University's ability to respond to the complaint may be limited.
+When a complainant does not consent to the disclosure of his or her name or other identifiable information to the repondent, the University's ability to respond to the complaint may be limited.